 Sally graduated with a BS degree in Design from University of California, Davis and has attended Harvard Business School Executive Education.Close

-Briana Donahoe joined International Wine Associates in 2017 as our Project Manager and brings over 17 years of diverse background in real estate,...
+Briana Donahoe joined International Wine Associates in 2017 as our Project and Office Manager.
+Since joining the team Briana has worked on numerous...
 [Read More]

 Briana graduated from California State University, Chico where she received her Bachelor of Arts and California Multiple Subject Teaching Credential.
-She has worked throughout Northern California and San Francisco in Office Management and Administration.Close
+She has worked throughout Northern California and San Francisco in Office Management and Administration, specializing in website development, marketing, real estate and sales.Close